LinTechSo/FindFileAnsibleModule/README.md

 ### My Custom Ansible Module
 Test: `ansible-playbook main.yaml`
 ####
-use my FindFile module to find given file formats in src directory (recursively) and put them in given destination directory
+use my FindFile module to find given all files with given formats in src directory (recursively) and put them in given destination directory